Resources

 Thermal Radiator

-An object that emits electromagnetic energy due to its temperature.
+Any object that emits electromagnetic energy because of its own temperature.

 Thermal Shock

-An error due to a rapid change in the ambient temperature of an instrument.
-Expressed as a maximum error and the time required for performance to return to prescribed specifications.
+Measurement error caused by a rapid ambient temperature change, expressed as a maximum error plus the recovery time needed to return to spec.

 Thermistor

-A semiconductor material whose resistivity changes with temperature.
+A semiconductor whose electrical resistance changes with temperature.

 Thermocouple